SergejJerma/fastapi-todo-app/README.md

 # FastAPI To-Do App
 This is a simple To-Do app API built using FastAPI.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on to-do items.
-The app uses FastAPI as the web framework and can be extended or integrated with any frontend or database.
+The app uses FastAPI as the web framework and can be extended or integrated with any frontend or database (for now, to-do items are stored in-memory storage).
 ## Features
 - Create a new to-do item
 - Read a list of all to-do items